ivmai/bdwgc/docs/faq.md

 ### I want to ensure that all my objects are finalized and reclaimed before process exit.
 How can I do that?

-You can't, and you do not really want that.
+You cannot, and you do not really want that.
 This would require finalizing _reachable_ objects.
 Finalizers run later would have to be able to handle this, and would have to be able to run with randomly broken libraries, because the objects they rely on where previously finalized.
 In most environments,